TolikPylypchuk/SharpHook/docs/articles/native.md

 The methods described above are also defined in the `SharpHook.Providers.IGlobalHookProvider` interface.

+> [!NOTE]
-**Note**: On macOS running the global hook requires that the main run-loop is present. libuiohook takes care of it if the hook is run on the main thread.
-It's also taken care of by UI frameworks since they need an event loop on the main thread to run.
-But if you're using a global hook in a console app or a background service and want to run it on some thread other than the main one then you should take care of it yourself.
-You can do that by P/Invoking the native `CFRunLoopRun` function on the main thread.
+> On macOS running the global hook requires that the main run-loop is present. libuiohook takes care of it if the hook
+> is run on the main thread.
+It's also taken care of by UI frameworks since they need an event loop on the main thread
+> to run.
+But if you're using a global hook in a console app or a background service and want to run it on some thread
+> other than the main one then you should take care of it yourself.
+You can do that by P/Invoking the native
+> `CFRunLoopRun` function on the main thread.

+> [!NOTE]
-**Note**: macOS also requires that the accessibility API be enabled for the application if it wants to create a global hook.
-If the accessiblity API is not enabled, then `Run` will fail and return `UioHookResult.ErrorAxApiDisabled`.
+> macOS requires that the accessibility API be enabled for the application if it wants to create a global hook.
+> If the accessiblity API is not enabled, then `Run` will fail and return `UioHookResult.ErrorAxApiDisabled`.

 ## Input Events